 These are some of the resources I often share with colleagues who start to facilitate Open Space events.
-I strongly suggest you start with one of the first two items by the creator of Open Space.
+I strongly recommend the first two items, both by the creator of Open Space.
 Beyond that – wander, and use what fits!

 A Brief User’s Guide to Open Space Technology (online) – by Harrison Owen